 - If and when massage therapy is performed by good training and experienced professional, few risks are involved and the worst of them may be temporary pain or discomfort, bruising, swelling or an allergic reaction to the massage oils.
 The small number of serious injuries which have been reported were triggered by untrained hands that were not aware that certain medical conditions should not be massaged.
 It is, therefore, essential to consult a medical professional before undergoing massage therapy, particularly under the following circumstances:

 - A bleeding disorder or when taking blood thinners

 - Damaged blood vessels

 - Weakened bones from osteoporosis, a recent fracture or cancer

 - The presence of high body temperature

-- Open or healing wounds, tumors, damaged nerves, an infection, a severe inflammation or fragile skin
+- Open or healing wounds, tumours, damaged nerves, an infection, severe inflammation or fragile skin

 - Heart problems